Geeksltd/MSharp.Docs/Tutorials/4/README.md

     }
 }
 ```
-In this class we add *AssetsList* module that is responsible for showing all assets, we continue our work by creating a *Enter* class that is responsible for adding and editing asset, create new folder with the name of *Assets* under the *Pages* folder of *#UI* project and add a *Assets* class like bellow:
+In this class we add *AssetsList* module that is responsible for showing all assets, we continue our work by creating a *Enter* class that is responsible for adding and editing asset, create new folder with the name of *Assets* under the *Pages* folder of *#UI* project and add a *Enter* class like bellow:

 ```C#
 using MSharp;